maizzle/maizzle.com/content/docs/transformers/filters.md

 ---
 title: "Filters"
-description: "Apply transformations to content inside tags from your HTML email templates"
+description: "Apply transformations to content inside tags from your HTML email templates."
 ---

 # Filters